Antiz96/Linux-Desktop/Home-Server/Proxmox.md

 ## Update/Upgrade procedure

-Promox and its components are no more than regular packages installed on the Debian server.
+Proxmox and its components are no more than regular packages installed on the Debian server.
 So the update/upgrade procedure is basically just update/upgrade your system.

 ### Update Proxmox